Ask AI

 • A graph is a directed acyclic graph of ops or other graphs, which execute in order and pass data to each other.

-Software-defined assets aren't a replacement for Dagster's core computational concepts - ops are, in fact, the core unit of computation that occurs within an asset.
+Asset definitions aren't a replacement for Dagster's core computational concepts - ops are, in fact, the core unit of computation that occurs within an asset.
 Think of them as a top layer that links ops, graphs, and jobs to the long-lived objects they interact with.

-Why use Software-defined Assets?#
+Why use asset definitions?#

 Preemptively declaring assets offers distinct advantages, including: